The Story Behind Words Like Horde, Gherkin, Schmuck & Quarks

 Gherkin, horde, uhlan, kielbasa, schlub...
-The Internet is full of words of (supposedly) Polish origin that have made it into global English lexicon (here's a full list...) – often not very reliable, and at times really confusing.
-We decided to examine potential Polish words that are used in one of the most popular languages of the world, and see what stories they really tell us.
-But the search for Polish words in English can be testing, so prepare for a trip to unexpected and exotic linguistic destinations – and eventually beyond language and into the realm of the Finneganian (see...).
+The Internet is full of examples of words of (supposedly) Polish origin that have made it into the global English lexicon (here's a full list).
+These are often unreliable, and at times quite confusing.
+We've decided to examine the potential Polish words employed in one of the most popular languages of the world – and see what stories they really tell us.
+The search for Polish words in English can be testing, so get ready for a trip to unexpected and exotic linguistic destinations – and eventually, beyond language, into the realm of the Finneganian.

 Where should we look first for Polish loan words in English?
 Food, of course.
-While it seems like some Polish words for food have taken root in the English language – like kiełbasa, bigos or babka (which are Polish words for sausage, a kind of meat and cabbage stew, and a cake, respectively) – they have remained basically what they are in Polish, that is, the names of specific kinds of food, and rather obvious instances of cultural and gastronomical exchange.
-In the age of globalized cuisine this isn’t even interesting: so let’s just dismiss all this borshch, pierogis, and pączki.
+While it seems that some Polish words for food have taken root in the English language – like kiełbasa, bigos or babka (which are Polish words for sausage, a kind of meat and cabbage stew, and a cake, respectively) – they have remained basically what they are in Polish, that is, the names of specific kinds of food, and rather obvious instances of cultural and gastronomical exchange.
+In the age of globalized cuisine, this is only mildly interesting, so let’s just leave borshch, pierogis and pączki aside.

-The case of gherkin may be more interesting and instructive, especially as this word is much more domesticated in English, going back all the way to the 1660s, and it doesn’t necessarily seem to come from Polish at first glance (even if the tradition of pickled cucumber is associated with Eastern and Central Europe).
-Most etymologies would derive gherkin from Dutch gurken (which is plural of Gurk), which in turn was borrowed from German Gurke.
+The case of 'gherkin' may be more interesting and instructive – especially as this word is much more domesticated in English, going back all the way to the 1660s.
+At first glance, it doesn’t necessarily seem to come from Polish, even if the tradition of pickled cucumber is associated with Eastern and Central Europe.
+Most etymologies would derive gherkin from the Dutch 'gurken' (the plural of 'Gurk'), which was borrowed in turn from the German 'Gurke'.

-It is well established that the German word goes back to the Polish ogórek, which first appeared in East Middle German around 1500.
-But Polish ogórek is also a loan word.
-It came to Old Polish from the Medieval Greek word angourion.
-Tracing the word even further back would land us at the Persian angarah, or, should we follow a different etymology, take us to such early Greek adjectives as aguros, meaning green, not ripe, and even further back to aoros, which means premature or untimely.
-So is it a Polish word in English after all?
+It is well established that the German word goes back to the Polish 'ogórek', which first appeared in East Middle German around 1500.
+But 'ogórek' is also a loan word.
+It came to Old Polish from the Medieval Greek word 'angourion'.
+Tracing the word even further back would land us at the Persian 'angarah', or, should we follow a different etymology, to such early Greek adjectives as 'aguros' (meaning 'green, not ripe') – and even further back to 'aoros', which means 'premature' or 'untimely'.
+So, is 'gherkin' a Polish word in English?
 You decide...